-Over two long weekends in late June and early August, about 1,800 participants made their way to Seattle, Washington and Washington, DC to take part the 2018 JA Conference.
-As done in previous years, the Arthritis Foundation hosted two JA Conference locations to serve even more kids, families and young adults affected by childhood rheumatic diseases across the country, while also welcoming home returning veteran families.This year, more than 40 states were represented, including some families from Mexico and Canada.
-In both cities, more than half of conference participants were first time attendees to the JA Conference, experiencing everything the four-day conference had to offer.
-Kids and teens were treated to their own specialized programming including peer-led activities, educational sessions and fun social happenings.
+Over two long weekends in mid-July and early August, about 1,800 participants made their way to Houston, Texas, and Minneapolis, Minnesota, to take part in the 2019 National Juvenile Arthritis Conference.
+As in previous years, the Arthritis Foundation offered two JA Conference locations to serve even more kids, families and young adults across the country affected by childhood rheumatic diseases while also welcoming back returning veteran families.This year, more than 40 states were represented, including some families from Mexico and Canada.
+In both cities, more than half of conference participants were first-time attendees, experiencing everything the four-day conference had to offer.
+Kids and teens were treated to their own specialized programming, including peer-led activities, educational sessions and fun social happenings.

-At the same time, parents choose their own breakout sessions throughout the day — from disease-specific sessions hosted by top doctors and health care experts to topics such as educational rights in schools and transitioning from adolescent to adult medicine.
-This year, we also live-streamed two of our most popular sessions for those that were not able to join us in person.
+At the same time, parents choose their own breakout sessions throughout the day — from disease-specific sessions hosted by top doctors and health care experts to topics like educational rights in schools and transitioning from adolescent to adult medicine.
+Plenty of networking opportunities were available for female and male caregivers to connect and socialize with one another.

 Young adults ages 18-25 also participated in their own program throughout the weekend, covering subjects such as mental health and wellness, relationships and patient engagement strategies.
 Guided by volunteer leaders, young adults were also able to participate in panels and speak to parents and teens, giving a positive glimpse into their own futures.
 The young adults group planned their own social activities and had a “night in” to hang out and network among their group.